 Free Seminar “Making it Happen: Successfully Transitioning to Assisted Living“

-The Village at Cedar Hill is pleased to host the next presentation in their popular Speaker Series, “Making it Happen: Successfully Transitioning to Assisted Living”, a panel discussion presented by The Village at Cedar Hill Team: Mary Louise Sayles, Patricia Horn, Melissa Snyder, Sue Spadaro and Denise Vanguilder.
+The Village at Cedar Hill, the premier assisted living in Windsor, is pleased to host the next presentation in their popular Speaker Series, “Making it Happen: Successfully Transitioning to Assisted Living”, a panel discussion presented by The Village at Cedar Hill Team: Mary Louise Sayles, Patricia Horn, Melissa Snyder, Sue Spadaro and Denise Vanguilder.